zabuldon/insteonlocal/README.md

 ## Changes

+0.41 Add support for FanLinc, better status support [@jawilson]

-0.40 Added caching to get device status
+0.40 Added caching to get device status [@wardcraigj]

 0.39 Initial stable release for use in Home Assistant